sergisproject/sergis-server/README.md

-# SerGIS Legacy Server
+# SerGIS Server

-The Node.js-based server for interaction with the SerGIS Legacy Web Client for [the SerGIS Project](http://sergisproject.github.io/)
+The Node.js-based server for interaction with the SerGIS Web Client for [the SerGIS Project](http://sergisproject.github.io/)

 ## Pre-reqs

 The server must have a recent version of [node.js](http://www.nodejs.org/) and [npm](https://npmjs.org/) (usually installed with node.js).

 SerGIS Server has a few node.js dependencies; to install these, run `npm install` in a terminal in the root directory of the codebase.
-Also, make sure the submodules in `sergis-legacy-author` and `sergis-legacy-client` are there (if you cloned the git repo, run `git submodule init` and/or `git submodule update`).
+Also, make sure the submodules in `sergis-author` and `sergis-client` are there (if you cloned the git repo, run `git submodule init` and/or `git submodule update`).

 Also, SerGIS Server requires a running [MongoDB](https://www.mongodb.org/) server.